 When $\delta(t)$ is negative, earnings for the year are decreased.
-To achieve ATE_f' for the given sex and age-group, AWARDS multiplies CoveredEarnings(r, t) by a ratio,
+To achieve ATE_f' for the given sex and age, AWARDS multiplies CoveredEarnings(r, t) by a ratio,

-ratio(t) =
+ratio(t) = 1 +

-$$1 + \frac{\delta(t)}{ATE{f}(t)} + \alpha$$
+$$\frac{\delta(t)}{\text{ATE}f(t)}$$

-.
++ α .

 The term, α , is an additional adjustment necessary because covered earnings near or above the wage base, may have either a partial effect or no effect on modifying ATE_f to ATE_f'.
 These α values vary by sex, trust fund, and whether earnings increase or decrease.
-In the 2016 Trustees Report, for OASI, α is set equal to -0.075 for males and -0.05 for females when the earnings are decreasing; and α is 0.03 for males and 0.05 for females when the earnings are increasing.
+In the 2017 Trustees Report, for OASI, α is set equal to -0.075 for males and -0.05 for females when the earnings are decreasing; and α is 0.03 for males and 0.05 for females when the earnings are increasing.
 Similarly, for DI, α is set equal to -0.075 for males and -0.08 for females when the earnings are decreasing; and α is 0.065 for males and 0.005 for females when the earnings are increasing.
 These α values are set to best target ATE_f' while making adjustments throughout as many of the sample records as possible.

-As AWARDS applies ratio(t) to Earnings(r, t) by each record, it makes sure that the total earnings adjustment in a year does not exceed $\delta(t)$ TotalWorkers(t).
+As AWARDS applies a ratio(t) to Earnings(r, t) by each record, it makes sure that the total earnings adjustment in a given year and single age does not exceed $\delta(t)$ TotalWorkers(t).
 For additional explanation of this calculation, refer to example 5 in appendix 4.2-1 of this subprocess.